MafiaHub/blade/stuff/packaging.md

-Our 7.00 release caused some trouble for package maintainers (see https://github.com/yquake2/yquake2/issues/214), so we decided to finally properly document how we think it should be done and what assumptions Yamagi Quake II makes regarding binary locations etc.
+Our 7.00 release caused some trouble for package maintainers (see https://github.com/yquake2/yquake2/issues/214), so we decided to finally properly document how we think it should be done and what assumptions Blade Engine makes regarding binary locations etc.

 ## Where you should put the executables

-Yamagi Quake II expects all binaries (executables and libs) to be in the same directory (or, in the case of game.so/.dll/dylib, in the mod-specific subdirectory).
+Blade Engine expects all binaries (executables and libs) to be in the same directory (or, in the case of game.so/.dll/dylib, in the mod-specific subdirectory).

 So the binary directory should look somehow like this *(on Unix-like systems;